 Donald Trump has a lot of things to say about global warming.
 He's called it an urgent problem, and he's called it a hoax.
 He's claimed it's a scam invented by the Chinese, and he's denied that he ever said that.
 He's promised to "cancel" the historic Paris climate agreement, and he's said he still has an "open mind" on the matter.

-Some environmental activists have pointed to Trump's unpredictable statements as evidence that he might not follow through on his campaign pledges to dismantle the Obama administration's climate legacy.
-But Trump has already put one of the nation's most prominent climate skeptics in charge of the Environmental Protection Agency transition.
-And just last week, one of Trump's top aides assured Americans that the president-elect still believes climate science is mostly "bunk."
+Some environmental activists pointed to Trump's unpredictable statements as evidence that he might not follow through on his campaign pledges to dismantle the Obama administration's climate legacy.
+But just weeks after the 2016 election, one of his top aides assured Americans that Trump still believes climate science is mostly "bunk."
+And now Trump has signed an executive order rolling back key Obama-era limits on greenhouse gas emissions.

-For those keeping score at home, here's a timeline of the Donald's thoughts on global warming.
+For those keeping score at home, here's a timeline of the Donald's thoughts and actions on global warming.
 We'll update it from time to time.

 Trump changes his mind, says Gore should be stripped of Nobel Prize because it's cold outside.
 According to the New York Post, Trump had changed his tune by early 2010, telling an audience at one of his golf clubs, "With the coldest winter ever recorded, with snow setting record levels up and down the coast, the Nobel committee should take the Nobel Prize back from Al Gore…Gore wants us to clean up our factories and plants in order to protect us from global warming, when China and other countries couldn't care less.
 It would make us totally noncompetitive in the manufacturing world, and China, Japan and India are laughing at America's stupidity."
 (He would later say he was joking about the Nobel Prize being rescinded.)